Donald Trump Twitter Target Bruce Ohr Tried To 'Flip' Russian Oligarch During 2016 Campaign, 'NYT' Reports

 The Inquisitr earlier reported on Mogilevich and his connections to several Trump and Russia related scandals.

 But Ohr’s involvement with the probe into the Trump campaign’s connections to Russia run deeper than has been previously revealed, according to a report Saturday by The New York Times.
-The Times reports that during the 2016 campaign, and for two years before, Ohr was involved in an effort by FBI agents and Justice Department investigators to “flip” a top Russian oligarch, aluminum magnet Oleg Deripakska, who is believed to have links to Russian President Vladimir Putin as well as to Russian organized crime,
+The Times reports that during the 2016 campaign, and for two years before, Ohr was involved in an effort by FBI agents and Justice Department investigators to “flip” a top Russian oligarch.
+The target was aluminum magnet Oleg Deripakska, who is believed to have links to Russian President Vladimir Putin as well as to Russian organized crime,

 Deripaska is also strongly connected to former Trump 2016 Campaign Chief Paul Manafort, who was in debt to Deripaska to th tune of $10 million, as Inquisitr reported.
 It was also Deripaska who largely financed Manafort’s operations in Ukraine as a political consultant to that country’s now-deposed pro-Russian leader Viktor Yanukovich.